IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/cms_requirements.md

-# Requirements & Plan: AI-Integrated Knowledge Base CMS
+# **Requirements & Plan: AI-Integrated Knowledge Base CMS**

 ## 1. Overview & Goals

+## **1. Overview & Goals**

-This document outlines the requirements, features, and technical architecture for the AI-Integrated Content Management System (CMS) for the Litecoin RAG Chat.
+This document outlines the requirements, features, and technical architecture for the Content Management System (CMS) for the Litecoin Knowledge Base.
+This system is a foundational component of our content strategy, designed to ensure the quality, consistency, and accuracy of the information served to our users.
+This plan is informed by the detailed analysis in `cline_docs/cms_research.md`.

 **Primary Goals:**
 -   **Enforce Content Structure:** Ensure all knowledge base articles strictly adhere to the predefined template (`knowledge_base/_template.md`), including both frontmatter metadata and the main body structure.